GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20230816-iam-refactor.md

 ## Context

-Our modules IAM interface has evolved organically to progressively support more functionality, resulting in a large variable surface, lack of support for some key features like conditions, and some fragility for specific use cases.
+The IAM interface in our modules has evolved organically to progressively support more functionality, resulting in a large variable surface, lack of support for some key features like conditions, and some fragility for specific use cases.

 We currently support, with uneven coverage across modules: